The Joyful Recovery Path

 Recovery Coach Credentials

-Dr. Phelps is certified by the State of Texas as a Peer Recovery Coach.
+Dr. Phelps is trained by the State of Texas as a Peer Recovery Coach.
 Peer Recovery Coaching is a process that helps people to remove barriers to their own recovery.
 It follows a “Many Paths” philosophy, meaning there are many paths to recovery, not just one right path.
 As Peer Recovery Coach is able to use their own recovery story as a way to help the person being coach, which is different that a therapist/client relationship which must remain at a distance.
 Dr. Phelps does Peer Recovery Coaching under the guidance of De Anna Melendez, LCDC and also as a volunteer for the San Antonio Council on Alcohol and Drug Abuse.

 Dr. Phelps completed the Mindful Self-Compassion (MSC) teacher training program in 2015 in Garrison NY.
 MSC is a program created by Dr. Kristin Neff and is effective at raising people’s levels of Self-Compassion.
 Self Compassion is critical for behavior change, as research shows that people who are able to treat themselves kindly are more motivated to change, and better able to sustain long-term changes.